What is OIBDA?

 OIBDA = $100,000 + $20,000 + $10,000 = $130,000

-Where the operating income excludes items such as tax and interest, the items must be added back to get the OIBDA.
-Analysts exclude depreciation and amortization when calculating the operating income to get a clear picture of the income from the core operations of the company.
+Where the operating income excludes items such as tax and interest, the items are ignored.
+Analysts exclude depreciation and amortization when calculating the operating income to get a clear picture of the income from the core operations of the company, and thus must be added back.
 Monitoring changes in the metric can provide analysts with important indicators of changes in the company’s core operations.

 Why OIBDA Matters